 Congratulations!
-You’re in a position where you need to dress professionally; however, you might be uncertain what “business casual” really means.
+You’re in a position where you need to dress professionally; however, you might be uncertain what “business casual men” really means.
 Either that or you’ve already got a solid understanding of men’s business casual attire and you’re seeking outfit inspiration on how to liven up your wardrobe more.
-Fortunately, this guide to business casual for men can help you with both.
+Fortunately, this guide to business casual men can help you with both.

 Let’s start with the most basic framework of what business casual is composed of: button-down shirt, dress pants (or chinos), and some nice shoes.
 Depending on the culture of your workplace, this structure can certainly vary.

 Some workplaces allow for chinos, some require ties, and others may have casual Friday thrown into the mix.
 (There’s a good guide to get you started on that here by the way).
 For the rest of the week, though, leave the denim, sneakers, and t-shirts at home.
 Don’t be afraid to consult your recruiter, manager, or the company website for dress guidelines.
 It’s always better to be safe than sorry, especially on your first day!
 Now that we’ve got that out of the way, let’s dive into the nitty-gritty of men’s business casual.

 Men’s Business Casual Dress Shirts

 The classic dress shirt is the cornerstone of any men’s business casual attire.
 It’s both your sidekick and your business partner and it’ll literally have your back (pun absolutely intended).
 This garment sets the tone for what the rest of the outfit is going to be, often being the first choice a man makes for the day’s look.